The insertion encoding of restricted growth functions: Vertical insertion encoding

 from Proposition~\ref{prop:basis-canonical-slot-bounded}.
-Take $a_1a_2\dots a_k$ to be the strictly increasing or strictly decreasing sequence of size $k$ and let $n$ be the maximum value in this sequence.
+Take $a_1a_2\cdots a_k$ to be the strictly increasing or strictly decreasing sequence of size $k$ and let $n$ be the maximum value in this sequence.
 Insert values into the slots so that they form a strictly increasing, strictly decreasing or constant sequence.
 These derivations are $\mathcal{G}$-alternations from each of the six grid classes $\mathcal{G}_{I,I}$, $\mathcal{G}_{I,C}$, $\mathcal{G}_{I,D}$, $\mathcal{G}_{D,I}$, $\mathcal{G}_{D,C}$ and $\mathcal{G}_{D,D}$.
-Similarly, take $a_1a_2\dots a_k$ to be $1^k$ and $n$ to be 1.
+Similarly, take $a_1a_2\cdots a_k$ to be $1^k$ and $n$ to be 1.
 Insert values into the slots so that they form a strictly increasing, strictly decreasing or constant sequence.
 These derivations are vertical alternations from the classes$\mathcal{V}_{C,I}$, $\mathcal{V}_{C,C}$ and $\mathcal{V}_{C,D}$.
-As each of these nine sequences are not in $\R$, $\R$ must avoid Cayley permutations griddable on each of these nine grid classes.
+As each of these nine sequences are not in $\mathcal{R}$, $\mathcal{R}$ must avoid Cayley permutations griddable on each of these nine grid classes.

-Now, suppose $\R$ is a class which avoids Cayley permutations griddable on each of the nine classes.
-As they are arbitrary size, without loss of generality we say that the largest Cayley permutation griddable on one of the nine classes which is avoided by $\R$ is of size $n$ for some fixed $n$.
-We will show that there exists some integer $k$ such that every Cayley permutation in the avoiding set $\Pi$ of $\SB(k)$ defined in Proposition~\ref{prop:basis-canonical-slot-bounded} contains a Cayley permutation that is avoided by $\R$ and which is griddable on one of the nine grid classes, so $\R \subseteq \SB(k)$ for this $k$.
+Now, suppose $\mathcal{R}$ is a class which avoids Cayley permutations griddable on each of the nine classes.
+Suppose that the largest Cayley permutation griddable on one of the nine classes which is avoided by $\mathcal{R}$ is of size $n$ for some fixed $n$.
+We will show that there exists some integer $k$ such that every Cayley permutation in the avoiding set $\Pi$ of $\mathcal{SB}_V(k)$ defined in Proposition~\ref{prop:basis-canonical-slot-bounded} contains a Cayley permutation that is avoided by $\mathcal{R}$ and which is griddable on one of the nine grid classes, so $\mathcal{R} \subseteq \mathcal{SB}_V(k)$ for this $k$.

 Take $k$ to be $n^{9}$ and $\sigma$ be any element of $\Pi$, writing $\sigma$ as where $c_m$ is the maximum value of all the $a_i$'s.
 There exists a $2 \times 2$ gridding of $\sigma$ where the $\alpha$ quadrant contains the sequence $12 \ldots c_m$, the $\beta$ quadrant contains the sequence $a_1 a_2 \ldots a_k$, the $\gamma$ quadrant is empty and the $\delta$ quadrant contains the sequence $b_1 b_2 \ldots b_{k+1}$.
 In this gridding, there are $k +1= n^{9}+1$ many points in the $\delta$ quadrant, so by Lemma~\ref{lem: sequence n^4 implies strict sequence n} there exists a subsequence of size $n^3$ which is strictly increasing, strictly decreasing or constant.
 We will denote this sequence as $b_{i_1} b_{i_2} \ldots b_{i_{n^3}}$.